ibm-apiconnect/devportal/README.md

 <li>List APIs available to currently logged in user</li>
 <li>APIs then stored in drupal database so the data is available for search (drupaldb content automatically updated every time it is accessed)</li>
 <li>Can only access items in the drupal DB if can access the equivalent in APIm</li>
-<li>Integrated SwaggerUI interface for browsing API resources and live testing those resources</li>
+<li>Integrated API explorer interface for browsing API resources and live testing those resources</li>
 <li>Register, Edit & Delete applications</li>
 <li>Upload & Remove images for those applications</li>
 <li>Browse available plans per API</li>